georgringer/news/Documentation/Tutorials/ExtendNews/Demands/Index.rst

    (Tab Additional) must **not** be set to allow overriding the properties.

-   Additionally the TypoScript setting :ref:`settings.disableOverrideDemand <disableOverrideDemand>` must be set to :code:`0`.
+   Additionally the TypoScript setting :ref:`settings.disableOverrideDemand <tsDisableOverrideDemand>` must be set to :code:`0`.

 Via TypoScript